 K-4 Report Cards-Our standards based report card is a tool that is used to communicate to students and parents student academic progress towards meeting the standards and for guiding future instruction.
 Report Card Scoring Guidelines

-8 S (Secure) The child can apply the skill or concept correctly and independently.
-D (Developing) he child shows some understanding.
-However, errors or misunderstanding ll occur.
+Report Caru Sco Thig Outdennes S (Secure) The child can apply the skill or concept correctly and independently.
+D (Developing) The child shows some understanding.
+However, errors or misunderstanding still occur.
 Reminders, hints, and suggestions are needed to promote child's understanding.
 B (Beginning) The child shows little understanding of the concept or skill.
 Child requires additional time and significant support to complete work.
 If box is empty, learning target is not being evaluated at this time.